xXKingRalphXx/SettingsKit/README.md

                  ];
     }

 Make sure to visit the [wiki](https://github.com/mlnlover11/SettingsKit/wiki) for more information, detailed help and descriptions!
-How easy is that?!
 You can view `SKListControllerProtocol.h` to see all the amazing things you can do with SettingsKit.

 **Installation:**
 Ensure $THEOS is set up correctly, and you have the latest SDK.